orsonteodoro/gcf2/profiles/gaming/README.md

 * [2] Privilege Escalation possible

-Typically hardened kernels do not enable UBSan, but it is recommended to block the some of the top 25 classes of vulnerabilities.
+Typically hardened kernels do not enable UBSan, but it is recommended to block the some of the top 25 or top 50 classes of vulnerabilities.
 Even the distro's kernel doesn't enable UBSan.

 If using a custom kernel, for the sanitizers to act like club bouncers and not chihuahuas, the `panic_on_warn=1` must be set in the